nre-learning/nrelabs-curriculum/lessons/workflows/lesson-35-devicespecifictemplate/stage3/guide.md

 </pre>
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', this)">Run this snippet</button>

 Lastly we will render the template based on the data.
-Since we are dealing with multiple devices we have to use a loop to process each device defined in the YAML directionary.
+Since we are dealing with multiple devices we have to use a loop to process each device defined in the YAML dictionary.

 <pre>
 for device in my_vars: